Athrun Zala: In the TV series

-In Mobile Suit Gundam SEED Freedom, one year after the events of Destiny, Athrun is not a member of Compass like the other cast, but works as an agent of Terminal, alongside his former ZAFT colleague Meryin.
+In Mobile Suit Gundam SEED Freedom, one year after the events of Destiny, Athrun is not a member of Compass like the other cast, but works in Orb as an agent of Terminal, alongside his former ZAFT colleague Meryin.
 Interestingly, he does not pilot the upgraded Immortal Justice, instead opting to let his mentee, Shinn, pilot it in his stead.
 He makes a surprise appearance later in the film, assisting Kira and the Compass team after they are ambushed by the Black Knights, piloting a Z'Gok.
 He reveals the true nature of the Foundation to the rest of the protagonists, as well as their plans involving the use of Requiem and the Destiny Plan, and snaps Kira out of his depression to renew his will to fight.
 In the film's climactic battle, he engages the Black Knights ace pilot, Shura, revealing within the Z'Gok is his original Infinite Justice, now upgraded to the Inifnite Justice Type II.
-He is able to defeat Shura by humorously thinking of Cagalli sexually; freaking Shura out to avoid being mind controlled (Shura yells at Athrun for having an "impure fantasy;" a conversation Cagalli hears, who gets annoyed and blushes when she realizes what Athrun was thinking), and reunites with her at the end of the film on Earth, where it is revealed she still has the ring he gave her from Destiny.
+He is able to defeat Shura by humorously thinking of Cagalli sexually; freaking Shura out to avoid being mind controlled (Shura yells at Athrun for having an "impure fantasy;" a conversation Cagalli hears, who gets annoyed and blushes when she realizes what Athrun was thinking), and reunites with her at the end of the film on Earth, where it is revealed she still has the ring he gave her in Destiny.